Most recent photos

 The latest images are in a special albums that can be selected with the buttons above.

 New approach to "Most recent photos" [button above].
 All explorations of Friesland lately offer great opportunities for photography.
 The album "Most recent photos" is now aiming to show just that.
 Pictures in this album will constantly be refreshed and stay in it for about two months.
-These photos will at the same time be included in the 'Netherlands birding' for 2020 and 2021.
+These photos will at the same time be included in the albums 'Netherlands birding' and 'Nature'.

 Archive